Illinois Craft Grower License: How to successfully apply

 How to Become a Craft Grower in Illinois

-We are going to be covering the applications that will enable up to 150 new entrants into the Illinois Cannabis cultivation market in the coming years.
+We are going to be covering the licensing process that will enable up to 150 new entrants into the Illinois Cannabis cultivation market in the coming years.

 To help people discover this information about how to get a craft growers license – smash the likes and subscribe.
-Now let’s talk time lines and what goes into the application to get the license.
+Now let’s talk time lines and what goes into the licensing process.
 This is a very long procedure – but if you stay until the end, then you will know the answer to the question “ can I have a craft grow, an infuser and a dispensary all in the same building if they are all their own separate and licensed entities??
 Hmm…well, let’s get to it All about how to get your craft grow license.

 How Many Craft Growers Licenses are issued in Illinois?